 Ricotta Cheese Recipe

-- 1 litre Full cream milk
+- 1 litre whole milk

-- ½ cup Heavy cream
+- ½ cup heavy cream

-- 2-3 tbsp Lemon juice
+- 2-3 tablespoons lemon juice

-- Let it rest for 2-3 minutes.
+- Remove the pan from heat and add lemon juice.
+The milk will curdle immediately.
+Let it rest for 2-3 minutes.

-- Pour the curdled milk in the sieve and let it drain for 10 minutes.
+- Line a large sieve with a layer of cheesecloth.
+Pour the curdled milk into the sieve and let it drain.